Welcome to our store

 Are emerald cut diamonds more expensive

-Emerald cut diamonds are often slightly less expensive per carat than round brilliant diamonds.
-However, higher clarity grades may increase the overall price because inclusions are easier to see.
+Emerald cut diamonds are often slightly less expensive per carat than round brilliant diamonds, although higher clarity grades may increase the final price.

 Can you wear an emerald cut engagement ring every day

 Yes.
-Emerald cut engagement rings are suitable for everyday wear, especially when the diamond is protected by a well designed setting such as a bezel or secure prong design.
+Emerald cut engagement rings are suitable for everyday wear, especially when paired with secure settings such as bezel or reinforced prong designs.

 Do emerald cut diamonds look bigger

-Because of their large table and elongated shape, emerald cut diamonds often appear larger than other diamonds with the same carat weight.
+Because of their elongated shape and large table, emerald cut diamonds often appear larger than other diamonds with the same carat weight.

 Are emerald cut diamonds good for engagement rings

-Emerald cut diamonds are an excellent choice for engagement rings because of their timeless elegance, unique geometry and sophisticated appearance.
+Emerald cut diamonds are an excellent choice for engagement rings because of their timeless elegance, sophisticated geometry and refined appearance.

 Emerald cut engagement rings combine architectural elegance with timeless design.
-Their step cut facets and clean geometry create a distinctive hall of mirrors effect that highlights the natural beauty of the diamond.
+Their step cut facets and elongated geometry create a distinctive hall of mirrors effect that highlights the natural beauty of the diamond.